 Service learning is also an essential part of Flying WILD.
 The Flying WILD guide includes suggestions, instructions, and resources for doing service leaning activities, such as conducting a school bird festival and participating in habitat improvement projects.
 Flying WILD has the potential to help capture the hearts and minds of middle-school students in Georgia by harnessing their natural fascination with birds.

-Flying WILD Educator Workshops at Charlie Elliott Wildlife Center - Click on the link for the registration form or contact Rusty Garrison or Amber Mooney at (770) 784-3059 to register or for more information.
+Flying WILD Educator Workshops (dates below) - Click on the link for the registration form or contact Rusty Garrison or Amber Mooney at (770) 784-3059 to register or for more information.

 Navigate to Page: